 The 2 year Master of Research (MRes) training pathway program constitutes advanced research training and a substantial research project to provide an internationally recognised entry qualification to doctoral programs.
 It represents an alternative training pathway to end-on (one-year) Honours degrees at UOW.

-Higher performing MRes students will receive scholarships for further doctoral studies at UOW.
+MRes students who get a WAM of 80+ will receive priority in scholarship applications for further doctoral studies at UOW.

 For the Master of Research, click here to apply online.

 Before applying, it is advisable that candidates discuss their research project with a potential supervisor at UOW.
 The Heads of Postgraduate Studies can help candidates identify a potential supervisor.